 Rae is already off to an incredible start.
 The brand can be purchased at Target stores nationwide and directly from their website.

-We’re thrilled to formally announce our investment in Rae and we look forward to working side-by-side with their team to continue to bring fresh, innovative, and affordable products to the wellness and personal care market.
-I recently had the opportunity to sit down with Rae’s co-founder and CEO Angie Tebbe to discuss why community-building is so important for the brand, their successful partnership with Target, and Rae’s vision for the future.
+We’re thrilled to formally announce our investment in Rae, and we look forward to working side by side with their team to continue to bring fresh, innovative, and affordable products to the wellness and personal care market.
+I recently had the opportunity to sit down with Rae Co-founder and CEO Angie Tebbe to discuss why community building is so important for the brand, their successful partnership with Target, and Rae’s vision for the future.

 Rae was started based on the fundamental belief that all people deserve access to affordable wellness.
-We love that vision because the affordability enables you to reach and help underserved communities and the simplicity of your products enables busy people to integrate wellness as a daily habit.
+We love that vision.
 What about Rae are you most excited about?

 Rae helps all women shine from the inside out.
 And to do so, we fundamentally believe in accessibility.
 Wellness has historically been a category that caters to the 1% and at Rae, we are passionately inclusive; we believe all women deserve great products without the high price tag.
-Our supplements are pure and powerful – and vegan, gluten-free, non-GMO.
-They’re free of sugar, artificial preservatives, harmful fillers and colors.
-And we use ingredients in the dosages that matter – nothing more, nothing less.
+Our supplements are pure and powerfu—and vegan, gluten-free, non-GMO.
+They’re free of sugar, artificial preservatives, harmful fillers, and colors.
+And we use ingredients in the dosages that matter—nothing more, nothing less.

-Aside from our brand, products and wellness platform, I am most excited by our Rae family – that’s what we call our team.
-We are a collective of purpose-driven people that live outwardly and vulnerably.
+Aside from our brand, products, and wellness platform, I am most excited by our Rae family—that’s what we call our team.
+We're a collective of purpose-driven people who live outwardly and vulnerably.
 We are customer obsessed, and we are not afraid to do the things that are hard to do.
-We are community-focused and since day one, we have given 5% of our revenue to Girls Inc. to help fuel the next generation of women.
-Girls Inc. is an incredible organization that fuels the next generation of women by helping girls become strong, smart and bold.
+We are community-focused and since Day One, we have given 5% of our revenue to Girls Inc. to help fuel the next generation of women.
+Girls Inc. is an incredible organization that fuels the next generation of women by helping girls become strong, smart, and bold.

-We have all experienced a turbulent and difficult season, but because Rae is based in Minneapolis, the challenges have been particularly compounded by police brutality and the murder of George Floyd.
-Tell us about Rae’s responses to the community both locally and beyond and how you and the team made those decisions.
+We've all experienced a turbulent season, but for Rae, which is based in Minneapolis, the challenges have been compounded by police brutality and the murder of George Floyd.
+Tell us about Rae’s responses and how you and the team made those decisions.

 How have consumers responded to Rae?
 What has surprised you and the team?